klbowman/COVID-Cases-Dataset/README.md

 ETL pipeline to clean, merge, and export data into a SQL database.

 ## Description
 Datasets on COVID-19 positivity and death rates, education levels, and unemployment rates in the United States can be found as CSV files in the Resources folder.
-Data was cleaned and merged using Juptyer Notebook (ETL.ipynb):
+Data was cleaned and merged using Juptyer Notebook (ETL.ipynb).
   -	Undesired columns of data were dropped from each dataset
   -	In the COVID-19 dataset:
     -	The “geoid” column in the COVID-19 dataset, which contained “USA-#####” values, was split on the “-” and data was stored in two new columns.
 The column containing “USA” values was dropped and the column containing numerical values was stored as “FIPS_Code.”
 The FIPS_Code column was used to merge with the other two datasets.